 If you’re attending a June orientation session, you must stay overnight because Day One runs late into the evening and Day Two starts early in the morning.
 Students may only stay overnight during January orientation if they are living on campus during the spring semester.
 We do not provide University-sponsored housing for commuting/off-campus students or any family members during January orientation.

-New students with a confirmed housing assignment for Spring 2019 will receive additional information about moving in directly from Residence Life & Housing.
-If you have questions or would like more information about University-sponsored housing, please contact Residence Life & Housing.
+New students with a confirmed housing assignment for the upcoming semester will receive additional information about moving in directly from Residence Life & Housing.
+If you have questions or would like more information about University-sponsored housing, please contact Residence Life & Housing at 617-305-2500.

 Yes!
 You'll return home with your course schedule after meeting with an academic advisor.